-The consolidated entity has applied for a Retention Licence over various rights to exploration licenses in Victoria.
+The consolidated entity owns the rights to several exploration licenses in New South Wales and Queensland.
 Expenditure relating to these areas is capitalised and carried forward to the extent they are expected to be recovered through the successful development of the respective area or where activities in the area have not yet reached a stage that permits reasonable assessment of the existence of economically recoverable reserves.